 As specified in NH RSA 674:5, the Milford Planning Board is charged with directing the capital improvements planning process, based upon the Town's adopted master plan goals and recommendations.
 The CIP process begins in the late spring of each year with the Community Development Office's distribution of project request forms.
 The Planning Board at that time also appoints a seven regular member committee representing several areas of Town operation and general citizenry.
-Members serving on the 2021 - 2026 CIP Advisory Committee were:
+Members serving on the 2022 - 2027 CIP Advisory Committee were:

-- Peter Basiliere Planning Board Representative - Lincoln Daley, Community Development Director Town Staff - Tim Finan Planning Board Representative - Audrey Fraizer, Conservation Commission (CIP Advisory Committee Chairperson) - Kathryn Parenti Library Trustee - Jason Plourde Board of Adjustment/Traffic Safety Committee - Peggy Seward Budget Advisory Committee Representative - Michael Thornton Board of Adjustment - Joseph Vitulli School District Representative
+- Peter Basiliere Planning Board Representative - Arene Cohen, Planning Board Representative - Chris Costantino, Conservation Commission / Conservation Commission Coordinator - Lincoln Daley, Community Development Director Town Staff - Kathryn Parenti Library Trustee - Peggy Seward Budget Advisory Committee Representative - Michael Thornton Board of Adjustment / Budget Advisory Committee Representative

-The Committee met regularly starting July 2020 to complete a final draft of the CIP for public review later in the year.
+The Committee met regularly starting August 2021 to complete a final draft of the CIP for public review later in the year.
 During this time, the CIP Advisory Committee met with department heads and representatives of the boards and commissions that submit project requests.
-After many weeks of discussion and deliberation, on November 18, 2020, the CIP Advisory Committee voted unanimously to accept the 2021 - 2026 Capital Improvement Plan report.
+After many weeks of discussion and deliberation, on , the CIP Advisory Committee voted unanimously to accept the 2022 - 2027 Capital Improvement Plan report.
 It is acknowledged that this report represents in essence a "snapshot" or moment in time in identifying the capital needs of the Town.
 The CIP is not a static planning tool as it is evaluated annually and adjusted according to Town's goals and financial considerations.